-To initiate the Certification process, BCBSNE must be contacted by the hospital or physician, or you or your family member, or someone acting on behalf of you or your family member.
+To initiate the Certification process, BCBSNE must be contacted by the Hospital or Physician, or you or a family member or someone acting on behalf of you or your family member.
 Notification of the intended receipt of Services may be made by telephone or in writing.
 We may require that the Certification include written documentation from the attending Physician, dentist or other medical provider demonstrating the Medical Necessity of the procedure or Service and the location where the Service will be provided.